un-pogaz/Now-Playing-in-Texts/readme.txt

 =============
 IMPORTANT
-"Now Playing in texts" V2 is compatible with VLC 3 only.
+"Now Playing in Texts" V2 is compatible with VLC 3 only.
-If you absolutely must use VLC v2, only "Now Playing in texts" v1.5 and below are compatible.
+If you absolutely must use VLC v2, only "Now Playing in Texts" v1.5 and below are compatible.
 Go to "Files" tab on this page, click on "3 files ( 24 archived )" and select the old version of your choice.